noseka1/service-mesh-kustomization/docs/examples/gateway-injection/README.md

-# Service Mesh ingress gateway using MetalLB
+# Exposing Service Mesh ingress gateway using MetalLB

 In this article, we will create a custom Service Mesh ingress gateway as decribed in the [Deploying automatic gateway injection](https://docs.openshift.com/container-platform/4.12/service_mesh/v2x/ossm-traffic-manage.html#ossm-deploying-automatic-gateway-injection_traffic-management) section of OpenShift documentation.